IBM-Bluemix-Docs/mass-data-migration/copy-data-smb.md

 SMB packet signing adds extra security during a network communication by eliminating the possibility for man-in-the-middle attacks.

 When you join a {{site.data.keyword.mdms_short}} device to Active Directory, the system enables SMB signing by default.
 However, SMB signing can impact network performance for your data transfer or cause issues when mounting the share to your server.
-If you do not use or require SMB signing for your environment, you can disable SMB signing on the client to avoid these issues.
+If you do not use or require SMB signing for your environment, you can disable SMB signing on the client to avoid connection issues and increase the performance of your data transfer.

 To disable SMB signing on a Windows server, set the following registry keys to zero: